stpp-GitHub-community/stpp/README.md

 **Installation guide**

-The easiest way to install the development version of msfstpp from github is using the devtools package which can be installed run the next command:
+The easiest way to install the development version of stpp from github is using the devtools package which can be installed run the next command:
 ```
 install.packages('devtools', dependencies=TRUE)
 ```